andrewmcdan/MJ-image-favorites-downloader/README.md

 1. Automatic creation of database table with correct schema
 2. Easy configuration of database credentials
 3. AI upscaling currently not working
+4. "Tools" page currently out of date and not working

 ## Prerequisites
 1. Something that can run Node.js